What Are Airline Mistake Fares? The Ultimate Travel Hack

 Mistake Fare - Paris to New York Round Trip For $8

-Airline mistake fares are known by several other terms, each meaning the same thing.
-Some of these names include:
+Airline mistake fares are known by several other terms, each mostly meaning the same thing depending on who you ask, the bottom line is that the price is a mistake regardless of how it happened.

 1. Error Fare: This term is widely used and directly points to the accidental nature of the fare.